 The other element that really pops up is the neckline, with all the embroideries in golden thread.
 This helps to highlight her royal lineage.
 Even though her dress is old, she is important enough to have a whole chunk of the dress embroidered.

-The Rohirrim are very simple and humble people, and the fact that every element of the dress transmits that is prove of how much care went into the designs.
+The Rohirrim are very simple and humble people, and the fact that every element of the dress transmits that is proof of how much care went into the designs.

 Even though in late medieval times the sporting of said drawn-up skirts ended up being a stylistic choice; the drawn-up skirt, in its inception, was created to allow women a larger range of movement, so that they could walk around the court with the skirt down but, when it came to ride or move swiftly, they would draw up the frontal piece in order to be more comfortable.